 The Baby Whisperer: Tracy Hogg helps your Baby Sleep

 Disclaimer: the goal of this page is to offer general information on alternative approaches.
-Heidi's approach differs from this one, and she does not endorse all aspects of this method.
+Heidi's approach differs from this one, and she does not endorse nor encourage all aspects of the Baby whisperer method.

 Tracy Hogg, often dubbed The